Blind My Eyes, Sew Them Shut

 Chapter One: Darkness and Fear

-She was moving.
-Who knew where, but she could feel wind moving over her, feel herself bouncing, and feel the warm, living bind that held her up.
+Who knew where, but she could feel wind on her skin, her limbs hanging, and the warm, living bind that held her weight.
 Were her eyes closed?

-The realization hit her so hard she couldn't breathe; she was blind and was now being carried off by some Death Eater.
+The realization hit her so hard she couldn't breathe.

 All she could do was run.

-She had no wand, no help, no Harry, no Ron, and they were gaining on her, throwing spells all around her.
-Who knew where she was running - she didn't know this city very well.
-Her only concern was to put distance between herself and the Death Eaters behind her.
+She had no wand, no help, no Harry, no Ron, and they were gaining on her, throwing hexes all around her.
+Where was she?
+She didn't know this city very well.
+Her only concern was to put distance between herself and the dark shapes behind her.

-As she continued to run, she became aware of breathing above her, next to her, and warmth and fabric around her.
+As she continued to run, she became aware of breathing above her, next to her, and warmth and cotton around her.
 The street faded slowly to black as a voice pervaded her senses.

-"I don't think so, Granger."
-Hermione's heart fell as she realized that she had not been running; her hands and feet were bound with shoelaces.
+Hermione's heart fell as she realized that she had not been running; her hands and feet were bound with wiry shoelaces.
 She fought them by rubbing her wrists together, but her muscles hurt too much for her to attempt to break free with any real conviction.

 "Your bloody eyes.
 They're pitch black all around.
 Now shut it."